kaushiky19/engagement-lifecycle-platform/README.md

 ## Demo mode

 If `VITE_ENABLE_DEMO_MODE` is missing or set to anything other than `false`, the frontend runs in demo mode.
-This is intentional so the UI can be deployed before Entra is configured.
+This is intentional so the UI can be deployed before Entra is configured

 Set:
 VITE_ENABLE_DEMO_MODE=false